newrelic/sidecar/README.md

 Sidecar ![Sidecar](views/static/Sidecar.png)
 =====

-Sidecar is a service discovery platform that uses a gossip protocol for all communication between hosts.
-Sidecars uses an HAproxy instances on each host to direct traffic from that host to live endpoints for the requested service.
+Sidecar is a dynamic service discovery platform requiring no external coordination service.
+It's a peer-to-peer system that uses a gossip protocol for all communication between hosts.
+Sidecar health checks local services and announces them to peer systems.
+It's Docker-native so your containerized applications work out of the box.

-HAproxy's config is managed by a single Go process that runs as a statically linked, native executable.
+Services communicate to each other through an HAproxy instance on each host that is itself managed and configured by Sidecar.
 It is inspired by Airbnb's SmartStack.

-We believe it has a few advantages over SmartStack:
+But, we believe it has a few advantages over SmartStack:
  * Native support for Docker (works without Docker, too!)
  * No dependence on Zookeeper or other centralized services
  * Peer-to-peer, so it works on your laptop or on a large cluster
  * Static binary means it's easy to deploy, and there is no interpreter needed
- * Tiny memory usage (under 20MB) and few execution threads means its very lightweight
+ * Tiny memory usage (under 20MB) and few execution threads means its very light weight

 **See it in Action:** We've presented Sidecar at Velocity 2015 and recorded a [YouTube video](https://www.youtube.com/watch?v=VA43yWVUnMA) demonstrating Sidecar with